joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6270572/2025/04/10/2030-world-cup-64-team-expansion/

 **When His Law Firm Caved to Trump, He Quit**\
-`“It was a pivotal moment in my life — maybe just a pivotal as coming to the United States in the first place,” a former associate at Skadden said in an interview with “The Daily” podcast.`\
+`“It was a pivotal moment in my life, maybe just a pivotal as coming to the United States in the first place,” a former associate at Skadden said in an interview with “The Daily” podcast.`\
 https://nytimes.com/2025/04/10/podcasts/the-daily/trump-law-firms-skadden.html

 **House Votes to Require Proof of Citizenship in Federal Elections**\